 Each group will present their literature review to the class.
 This is mainly so that the other students can learn you!
-To accommodate everyone, each presentation should last no more than 10 minutes + 2 minutes of questions from the audience (1 or 2 questions per presentation).
-You should prepare slides and the expectation is that every group member will contribute to the content of the presentation.
+To accommodate everyone, each presentation should last no more than 10 minutes + 3-4 minutes of questions from the audience (1 or 3 questions per presentation).
+You should prepare slides.
+The expectation is that every group member will contribute to the content of the presentation.
 You are free to divide the oral presentation between the group members however you like.
-The presentations will take place during the last two days of class (Monday, November 28 and Wednesday, November 30).
+That said, if you decide to rotate between group members, please make sure that your transitions are smooth.